 Question 14: Is AngularJS compatible with mobile browsers?

-Another one of the trick Angular interview questions, this might be a follow-up question that your potential employers ask you if you answer “compatible with all” the Question 5 on this list.
-Your interviewer might want to put your off balance and see if you’re positive with your answer.
-You should be – Angular works on both of the most popular mobile browsers – Mobile Chrome and iOS Safari.
+This might be a follow-up question that your potential employers ask you if you answer “compatible with all” the Question 5 on this list.
+Your interviewer might want to put your off-balance and see if you’re positive with your answer.
+You should be.

 Question 15: Name some of the advantages of using AngularJS.